You may have just started thinking about retirement. Or you may have taken an early retirement and are now thinking you may go back to work.

 - What are your work-related or technical skills?
 Do you need to update them?
 Do you want to continue using these skills in your work?

 - What are your strongest employability or transferable skills, the key skills used in almost every kind of work?
-To find out more, read Marketing Your Employability Skills.
+To find out more, read Know Your Core Skills and How to Sell Them.

 - What skills have you gained from non-work activities, like hobbies or volunteering?